rharmonson/rharmonson.github.io/pages/mydoc/mydoc_centos-7-inst-guide-pi.md

 ## Purpose

-The purpose of this article is to describe how to install CentOS 7on the Raspberry PI 3 B for use as a starting point to install light-weight services such as DNS, NTP, DHCP, Apache, etc. This guide has been tested successfully using CentOS 7.2.1511 and 7.3.1611.
+The purpose of this article is to describe how to install CentOS 7 on the Raspberry PI 3 B for use as a starting point to install light-weight services such as DNS, NTP, DHCP, Apache, etc. This guide has been tested successfully using CentOS 7.2.1511 and 7.3.1611.

 ## Raspberry PI 3